- Chart

 Disclaimers:

-This JSON output is for informational purposes only and does not constitute financial advice.
-Data accuracy is based on publicly available information and may be subject to change.
-Market share data is an estimation and may not reflect precise figures.
+The information provided is for informational purposes only and does not constitute financial advice.
+Market share data and acquisition prices are estimates and may vary.
+Past performance is not indicative of future results.
 Investors should conduct their own due diligence before making any investment decisions.

 AI Summarization is directionally correct and might not be accurate.